dreth/hbd/README.md

 # hbd

-HBD is a simple application (which you can self-host) that serves birthday reminders through telegram.
+HBD is a simple application that serves birthday reminders through telegram.

 ![example](example.png)